magsol/gitpressing/README.md

 in a post would pull your projects from github, merge them into one list, sort them in descending order by watchers, cache it, and place the list in your post.
 More below!

 NOTE: Unlike the project from which this was forked, this supports *only github*.
-Support for bitlocker projects has been removed.
+Support for bitbucket projects has been removed.

 ## Installation